AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 ## Initial ML predictions using WEKA
 Weka is a collection of machine learning algorithms for data mining from the Computing and Mathematical Sciences department at Waikato University.
 Data can be uploaded as a filtered .csv file with a column for defining invasive and none invasive.
 SHould appear on the explorer page as having two variables (invasive and non-invasive).

+### Pfam and GOTERM approach
+For this approach, pfam families were identified from Eli's popgen candidate gene identification and searched against the output for orthofinder ortholog sequences.
+This was done using interproscan.

+For this, as these are orthologous genes and generally retain the same funciton, preliminary data was identified by removing all but the first sequence in each multifasta alignment file using the following command:
+`sed '/>/{x;/./Q;x;h}' OG0000000-Copy1.fa`

+only multiple files this would be as follows:

+`for f in *.fa; do`
+  `sed '/>/{x;/./Q;x;h}' ${f%.*}.fa > ./single_sequences/single_${f%.*}.fa`
+  `done`